PICT-Chunked-Backup-Project/.github/profile/README.md

 ## Repository Structure
 - `Client`: Contains all client-side scripts, ML models, and utilities for file processing and backup.
+- `Machine Learning`: Contains specialized ML scripts and models used in the system, including PII detection, topic modeling, abstractive summarization, image classification, and object detection algorithms.
-- `BackupServer`: Hosts server-side scripts and tools for managing incoming data and storage.
+- `Backend`:  Hosts the server-side components, responsible for managing incoming data, storage, and overall system functionality.
-- `Documentation`: Detailed documentation on system setup, operation, and ML model descriptions.
-- `Examples`: Sample code and test cases demonstrating the system's capabilities.

 ## Contributing
 We encourage contributions!
 Please read our contributing guidelines for more information on how you can participate in improving this innovative backup system.

-## License
-This project is licensed under [LICENSE-NAME].
-Please see the LICENSE file for more details.